Welcome to Resilience Design.

 Habitat Restoration, Trout Lake, WA, 2014

-A unique and scenic 18-acre organic farm with a new homesite being planned wished to expand the native habitat buffer along its beautiful river.
-Home to a diversity of birds, butterflies and pollinators plus flying squirrels and other sensitive species, the expansion of the existing high-quality habitat will have immediate benefits for local ecology.
+The owners of this unique and scenic 18-acre organic wished to expand the native habitat buffer along its beautiful river.
+Planning began in conjunction with the careful siting of a new homesite that would integrate with the existing topography.
+Home to a diversity of birds, butterflies and pollinators plus flying squirrels and other sensitive species, the expansion of the existing high-quality riparian habitat will have immediate benefits for local ecology.
 The plant palette was chosen mainly from the list created in the plant community assessment phase from over 70 native species on site.

 Edible Homestead Landscape